mcss-broadcasting/mcss-broadcasting.github.io/docs/index.md

 # Introduction

 Welcome to the Madison County Schools broadcasting studio documentation!
-This site is still a work in progress.
+This site is still a work in progress, so please bear with us.